overtone/emacs-live/doc-reporting-issues.markdown

                      | ;  :|
             _____.,-#%&$@%#&#~,._____

 Emacs Live weaves together a lot of different functionality, and while a lot of care has been taken to ensure a seemless union, no code is error free.
 If you have found some behaviour that you think is incorrect, then please consider submitting a [Gihub Issue](https://github.com/overtone/emacs-live/issues).
+The following should help you make the issue report as useful as possible.

 # --> Remove any pre-compiled code

-Sometiems errors can occur because there's a mismatch between some pre-compiled code and the normal elisp code.
+Sometimes errors can occur because there's a mismatch between some pre-compiled code and the normal elisp code.
 You should therefore remove any pre-compiled code to verify that this isn't the cause of the issue.
 On Linux/Max OS X this can be achieved with:

     rm -rf ~/.emacs.d/**/*.elc